 One problem with SADX missions is that the challenge comes not from the actual task, but from fighting the game’s buggy physics system.
 Many missions are made almost impossible to complete on purpose, and are incredibly frustrating as a result.
 For example, in Mission 53 you have to perform a series of very specific jumps, which is quite difficult – not because it is challenging, but because the physics are kind of broken.
 Mission 54 is only slightly less frustrating.

 Some missions are frustrating because they make you fight both the physics and the camera.
 In Mission 58 you have to collect all flags in Lost World Act 2 while the falling rock chases after you.
 It is impossible to complete on the first try because you can’t even see the flags from that camera angle, so the entire mission is about trial and error.
-It’s not fun at all because the best way to beat it is to let the rock roll down all the way and then climb back up the path you came from, fighting the camera at the same time.
+The best way to beat it is to let the rock roll down all the way and then climb back up the path you came from, fighting the camera at the same time.

 The objects used in Mission Mode aren’t particularly unique: only the billboards and flags are new objects that aren’t found elsewhere in the game.
 SADX recycles models from the main game for mission objects: the Spinner enemy appears in a many missions, the balloon is Amy’s escape balloon, Sonic tokens use the same model as the spinning Sonic coins in Casino, and the Mission Card is the employee ID card used in the original game for getting passage to Speed Highway.